A Comprehensive Guide To Wisconsin EV Rebates, Tax Credits and Incentives

 Additionally, popular destinations such as the Milwaukee Art Museum and Miller Park feature public chargers, making it convenient for EV owners to charge while visiting local attractions.

-Visit the U.S. Department of Energy’s Alternative Fuels Data Center Map of EV Charging Station Locations in Wisconsin, which can be sorted and filtered based on public access, charger type (Level 1, Level 2, DC Fast), and connector type (NACS, J1772, CCS, CHAdeMO).
+Visit the U.S. Department of Energy’s Alternative Fuels Data Center Map of EV Charging Station Locations in Wisconsin, which can be sorted and filtered based on public access, charger type (Level 1, Level 2, DC fast), and connector type (NACS, J1772, CCS, CHAdeMO).

 Home Electrification Incentives in Wisconsin